ahnazary/stockdex/docs/readme_files/raw_dataframes/finviz_doc.rst

 Finviz
 ======

+Data extracted from Finviz includes historical data on different criteria and includes revenue breakdowns by products, services, and regions.
+Examples are provided below.

 .. important::
    In each result dataframe, only the first 5 rows of the DataFrame are shown at most to keep the documentation concise.
 The actual DataFrame returned by each function may contain more rows.